 (2) When a Generation Resource that has been split to function as two or more Split Generation Resources is registered with ERCOT, the Resource Entities representing the Split Generation Resources shall be required to submit a percentage allocation of the Generation Resource to be used to determine the capacity available at each Split Generation Resource.

-(3) When a Generation Resource that has been split to function as two or more Split Generation Resources is registered with ERCOT, the owners of the Generation Resource shall submit all required ERCOT Facility registration documentation and an ERCOT-approved splitting agreement executed by an Authorized Representative from each owning Resource Entity.
+(3) When a Generation Resource that has been split to function as two or more Split Generation Resources is registered with ERCOT, the Entities that own the Generation Resource shall submit all required ERCOT Facility registration documentation and an ERCOT-approved splitting agreement executed by an Authorized Representative from each Resource Entity that represents the Generation Resource.
 Such agreement shall contain a defined and fixed ownership percentage as among the owning Resource Entities.
 ERCOT shall establish this Generation Resource as a “split,” essentially establishing Split Generation Resource meters.
 Generation splitting based on a static ratio is not permitted.
 Generation splitting requires Real-Time splitting signals.

-16.5 Registration of a Resource Entity
+16.5 Registration of a Generator or Resource Entity

+(1) The owner of a generator, including an Energy Storage System (ESS), with a nameplate capacity of one MW or greater and that, as installed, is capable of operating in parallel with the ERCOT System shall register the generator with ERCOT as a Generation Resource, Settlement Only Generator (SOG), Energy Storage Resource (ESR), or Settlement Only Energy Storage System (SOESS), or Non-Settled Generator (NSG).

-(1) A Resource Entity owns or controls a Generation Resource, Energy Storage Resource (ESR), Settlement Only Generator (SOG), or Load Resource connected to the ERCOT System.
-Each Resource Entity operating in the ERCOT Region must register with ERCOT.
-To become registered as a Resource Entity, an Entity must execute a Standard Form Market Participant Agreement (using the form in Section 22, Attachment A, Standard Form Market Participant Agreement), designate Resource Entity Authorized Representatives, contacts, and a User Security Administrator (USA) (per the Application for Registration as a Resource Entity), and demonstrate to ERCOT’s reasonable satisfaction that it is capable of performing the functions of a Resource Entity under these Protocols.
+(2) The owner of a Generation Resource, Energy Storage Resource (ESR), Settlement Only Generator (SOG), or Load Resource connected to the ERCOT System shall ensure that the Generation Resource, ESR, SOG, or Load Resource is represented by a Resource Entity.
+The Resource Entity designated to represent a Generation Resource, SOG, or Load Resource must either own or be authorized to control the Generation Resource, SOG, or Load Resource.

+(3) To become registered as a Resource Entity, an Entity must execute a Standard Form Market Participant Agreement (using the form in Section 22, Attachment A, Standard Form Market Participant Agreement), designate Resource Entity Authorized Representatives, contacts, and a User Security Administrator (USA) (per the Application for Registration as a Resource Entity), and demonstrate to ERCOT’s reasonable satisfaction that it is capable of performing the functions of a Resource Entity under these Protocols.
 The Resource Entity shall provide Resource Registration data pursuant to Planning Guide Section 6.8.2, Resource Registration Process, for each Resource or SOG through ERCOT registration, except for Distributed Generation (DG) with an installed capacity equal to or lower than the DG registration threshold that has chosen not to register with ERCOT.
 A Resource Entity may submit a proposal to register the aggregation of generators, with the exception of Intermittent Renewable Resources (IRRs) pursuant to paragraph (13) of Section 3.10.7.2, Modeling of Resources and Transmission Loads, as an Aggregate Generation Resource (AGR) which ERCOT may grant at its sole discretion.
 A Resource Entity may submit a proposal to register a SOG consisting of an Energy Storage System (ESS) or a combination of ESS and non-ESS generation.
 The Resource Entity must identify all components of the SOG as part of the Resource Registration process.